syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 # Purpose and Overview

-This project performs a comprehensive analysis of historic neighborhood crime rates in Toronto spanning from 2014 to 2024.
+This project performs a comprehensive analysis of historic neighbourhood crime rates in Toronto spanning from 2014 to 2024.
 Using this data, the analysis forecasts the total crime volume for 2025, with separate, granular forecasts provided for each neighbourhood.

 The core objective is to provide a deeper understanding of crime volume trends over time, offering actionable insights into both past patterns and future projections.
-The resulting data and forecasts are intended to support communities, connected departments and police forces in making data-driven operational decisions and implementing targeted, necessary resource allocations and strategic changes.
+The resulting data and forecasts are intended to support all key stakeholders — including government bodies, local businesses, and community organizations — in making data-driven operational decisions, implementing targeted public safety initiatives, and optimizing resource allocation.

 # Methodology

 ## Steps taken:

-1. Data Cleaning: Handling missing values, removing inconsistencies, and ensuring data readiness.
+1. Data Cleaning: Focused on handling missing values, resolving inconsistencies, and ensuring the final dataset was optimized and ready for time-series analysis.
-2. Preliminary analysis to identify correlation: Understanding patterns, correlations, and data distribution.
+2. Preliminary Analysis & Correlation: Conducted to understand crime patterns, identify relationships between variables, and analyze the overall distribution of the data.
-3. Forcasting model: applying ARIMA model to determine crime volume in Toronto in 2025 in total and per each neighbourhood.
-Additionally, creating training and test sets and assessing model accuracy.
+3. Forecasting Model Implementation: Applied the the Autoregressive Integrated Moving Average (ARIMA) model to predict the crime volume for the year 2025 (in total for Toronto per crime type and per neighbourhood).
+Established dedicated training and testing sets for rigorous model validation.
+Assessed model accuracy using performance metrics to ensure reliability.
-4. Visualization: Creating plots using python and Tableau to represent insights and model results.
+4. Visualization: Created informative plots and dashboards using Python (Matplotlib/Seaborn) and Tableau to clearly communicate key trends, insights, and model results.
-5. Conclusion.
+5. Conclusion: Summarized the findings, provided actionable insights, and offered strategic recommendations for stakeholders.

 ## Technical Stack: